LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

   "aggs" or "aggregations": {
     "Name your aggregations report here": {
       "sum": {
-        "field": "Name the field you want to aggregate here" }
+        "field": "Name the field you want to aggregate on here" }
     }
   }